 required administrative access to install new packages to your Python

 installation.
 In this case you may consider using the

 to install the package into your home directory.
 You can read more

 about how to do this in the pip documentation.

-Alternatively, if you want to experiment with the latest development version of lightkurve, you can install it straight from GitHub:
+If you want to experiment with the latest development version of lightkurve, you can install it straight from the master branch on GitHub:

 $ git clone https://github.com/KeplerGO/lightkurve.git $ cd lightkurve $ pip install -e .